Chart Color Schemes

 Residential development activity is lower than average in Narara according to AreaSearch's national comparison of local real estate markets

 Narara has seen approximately 14 new homes approved annually over the past five financial years, totalling 72 homes.
-As of FY-26, 4 approvals have been recorded.
-On average, 3.9 new residents per year are associated with every home built between FY-21 and FY-25.
-The demand for housing significantly outpaces supply, which typically influences prices upwards and intensifies competition among buyers.
+In FY-26 so far, 7 approvals have been recorded.
+On average, 3.9 new residents per year have been associated with each home built between FY-21 and FY-25.
+The average construction cost of these new homes was $260,000, which is below the regional average.

 Frequently Asked Questions - Development